alexk99/the_router/quagga_bgp.md

 <img src="http://therouter.net/images/quagga.png">

-KNI interfaces should be created for every BisonRouter virtual interfaces (VIF) that are going to participate in dynamic routing with external routers.
+KNI interfaces should be created for every BisonRouter virtual interfaces (VIF) that is going to be used in dynamic routing with external routers.
 To do so a KNI flag must be used in the creation of a VIF.
 The KNI flag instructs the BisonRouter to create a KNI interface in the linux kernel and forward to it all packets that are destined to any ip address of the parent VIF.
 In other words all the conroll plane traffic will go through the KNI interfaces, so Quagga/FRR BGP daemon can receive it and send responses back to the wire.

-Once the Quagga/FRR has received a route it will try to send it to 'FIB push inteface'.
-BisonRouter listens on that interface for a route updates add install them into its main routing table.
+Once the Quagga/FRR has received a route it will send it to the 'FIB push inteface'.
+BisonRouter listens on that interface for route updates add install them into its main routing table.
 Those updates instruct router's data plane core to forward traffic to the right destinaion.
 So, control plane trafic goes along the slow path through KNI to the Quagga/FRR and then back to the router through FPM interface.
 But data traffic will always go along the fast path right through the BisonRouter's core.

 ## Using a separate network namespace

-Since linux host running BisonRouter can be used for running other network related programs (for example dhcpd, radius, etc..) that use different NICs and different network routes it would be very convinient to use two separate linux network namespaces.
+Since a linux host running BisonRouter can be used for running other network related programs (for example dhcpd, radius, etc..) that use different NICs and different network routes it would be very convinient to use two separate linux network namespaces.
 BisonRouter and Quagga/FRR will be running in one network namespace and linux and the programs it hosts will be running in the default network namespace.
 Therefore the dynamic routes that Quagga/FRR creates for BisonRouter will be installed in the dedicated routing table and will not mess with linux routes.

-The 'bisonrouter start' command starts BisonRouter daemon in the 'br' namesace.
+The 'bisonrouter start' command starts BisonRouter daemon in the 'br' network namesace.

-	ip netns add tr

-To start the Quagga/FRR components (bgpd, ospfd, zebra) in the same network namespace "tr" a following prexix can be used in a startup command:
+To start the Quagga/FRR components (bgpd, ospfd, zebra) in the same network namespace "br" a following prexix can be used in a startup command:

-	ip netns exec tr <command>
+	ip netns exec br <command>

-Note that the telnet command for connecting to Quagga/FRR should be executed in the "tr" namespace.
+Note that the telnet command for connecting to Quagga/FRR should be also executed in the 'br' namespace.
-So, it's very convinient to define a bash variable and use it instead of typing 'ip netns exec tr' each time.
+So, it's very convinient to define a bash variable and use it instead of typing 'ip netns exec br' each time.

-	export rvrf="ip netns exec tr"
+	export rvrf="ip netns exec br"
 	$rvrf telnet localhost bgpd

 ## Quagga/FRR installation